AhmedMohammed3/Todo-App/README.md

 * [Contribute](#contribute)

 ## Description
-Todo  is a powerful and user-friendly todo application designed to help you stay organized, focused, and in control of your tasks and responsibilities.
+Todo List is a powerful and user-friendly todo application designed to help you stay organized, focused, and in control of your tasks and responsibilities.
 With a sleek and intuitive interface, Todo List offers a comprehensive set of features to streamline your productivity.
 Let's explore its key functionalities:

 1. Seamless Login and Signup:
 Todo List ensures a secure and hassle-free experience by providing a seamless login and signup process.
 Create your personalized account or easily log in with your existing credentials to access your todos anytime, anywhere.